Cyberattack prompts major pipeline operator to halt operations

 It's unclear who is behind the attack.
 Details of the incident are unclear.

 The FBI leads investigations on cyberattack incidents, but infrastructure such as the pipeline is the responsibility of the Department of Homeland Security's Cybersecurity and Infrastructure Security Agency.
-The FBI and CISA have not yet returned requests for comment.
+The FBI on Saturday confirmed it is "working closely with the company and government partners," but said it had "nothing additional to add at this time."

+Eric Goldstein, CISA's executive assistant director of the Cybersecurity Division, said in a statement that they were "engaged with the company and our interagency partners regarding the situation."

+"This underscores the threat that ransomware poses to organizations regardless of size or sector.
+We encourage every organization to take action to strengthen their cybersecurity posture to reduce their exposure to these types of threats," Goldstein said.

+DHS Secretary Alejandro Mayorkas called ransomware "an existential threat to one's business" this week, saying that more than $350 million in victim funds were paid in 2020 as the rate of ransomware attacks increased by 300% within the United States.

+Meanwhile, the House Homeland Security Committee dedicated an entire hearing to ransomware last week.
+Representative Yvette Clark announced that she will soon introduce the "State and Local Cybersecurity Improvement Act," which would authorize $500 million in cyber grants to state, local, territorial and tribal governments to strengthen cybersecurity and prevent ransomware attacks.

-The attack comes after the Biden administration issued a wide range of sanctions against Russia last month in retaliation for recent incursions including the SolarWinds cyber espionage campaign.
+The attack on Colonial Pipeline also comes after the Biden administration issued a wide range of sanctions against Russia last month in retaliation for recent incursions including the SolarWinds cyber espionage campaign.
 The SolarWinds intrusion that initially gave cyber criminals access to 18,000 government and private computer networks, though a much smaller number were the actual targets of espionage, according to CISA.

 Cybersecurity experts have recently called on the Biden administration and Congress to shore up the nation's digital infrastructure.